ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 **Test Suite Client**

 The test suites act as clients to communicate with the SUT and validate the requirements gathered from technical specifications.
-The SharePoint File Sync and WOPI Protocol Test Suites include one common library, two adapters and three test suites.
+SharePoint File Sync and WOPI Protocol Test Suites include one common library, two adapters and three test suites.

--   The test suites communicate with the SUT via a protocol adapter and an SUT control adapter to verify if the SUT behaves in the way that is compliant with normative protocol requirements.
+-   The test suites communicate with the SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.

--   Shared test suite implements MS-FSSHTTP, and shared for MS-WOPI to verify whether the MS-FSSHTTP can be sent as HTTP body by using MS-WOPI transport format.
+-   Shared test suite implements MS-FSSHTTP and is shared with MS-WOPI to verify whether the MS-FSSHTTP can be sent as HTTP body by using the MS-WOPI transport format.

 -   All protocol adapters communicate directly with the SUT.